dnsimple/dnsimple-support/content/articles/domains-xxx.markdown

 ## Registration
-In order for a .XXX domain to be activated by the .XXX registry and be allowed to resolve, you must register on [the ICM Registry](http://icmregistry.com/about/sponsored-community/) and receive the required .XXX Member Auth Token to activate your domain.
+In order for a .XXX domain to be activated by the .XXX registry and be allowed to resolve, you must register on [the ICM Registry](http://icmregistry.com/about/sponsored-community/) and receive the required .XXX Member Authorization Token to activate your domain.
 The .XXX TLD requires a Member Auth Token to be provided in order to activate the domain.

 You can provide the token during the registration as an extended attribute:
 ![](/files/xxx-member-auth-token.png)